ChristophePhillips/CurriculumVitae/myCV.md

 - ["Pattern Recognition in Neuroimaging Toolbox", PRoNTo](http://www.mlnl.cs.ucl.ac.uk/pronto/).
 Member of the PRoNTo development team since 2011.
 - ["Histological MRI", hMRI](http://hmri.info), toolbox.
 Member of the development team since 2016.

-Other bits of code produced at the CRC/GIGA-research are distributed under an open source license via the Cyclotron Research Centre [GitHub](https://github.com/CyclotronResearchCentre) or [GitLab](https://gitlab.uliege.be/CyclotronResearchCentre) platforms.
+Other bits of code produced at the CRC/GIGA-research are distributed under an open source license via the Cyclotron Research Centre [GitHub](https://github.com/CyclotronResearchCentre) or [GitLab](https://gitlab.uliege.be/CyclotronResearchCentre) platforms. <br>
 Note that the latter is hosted on the ULiege server.

+### National and international collaborations
+(past and current)
+- 2018-2022, “Excellence of Science” grant, [MEMODYN project](https://crcn.ulb.ac.be/news/the-memodyn-project-laureate-of-the-eos-programme/), co-PI within the network of the University of Liège, Ghent, Brussels and Leuven, Belgium, and University College London, UK.
+- [Prof. Dr Nikolaus Weiskopf](https://www.cbs.mpg.de/employees/weiskopf), Max Planck Institute for Human Cognitive and Brain Sciences, Leipzig, Germany, and an international team for the development of the “histological MRI” toolbox.
+- [Prof. Dr Janaina Mourao-Miranda](https://iris.ucl.ac.uk/iris/browse/profile?upi=JMOUR63), Machine learning and Neuroimaging Lab, Department of Computer Science, University College London, UK.
+- [Prof Dr Karl J. Friston](https://www.fil.ion.ucl.ac.uk/~karl/) and [Prof Dr Martina Callaghan](https://iris.ucl.ac.uk/iris/browse/profile?upi=MCALL93), Wellcome Trust Centre for Neuroimaging, University College London, UK, for the development of SPM and “quantitative MRI methods”.
+- 2009-2015, ULiège representative for the Marie Curie International Training Network (MC-ITN) “Methods in Neuroimaging”.
+Along the CRC (ULiège), the network also involves: the Maastricht Brain Imaging Centre (Maastricht University, the Netherlands), the Research Centre Jülich (Germany) and GSK Clinical Imaging Centre, UK. <br>
+  Seven Ph.D. theses in ULiège-UMaastricht co-diplomation .

+### Scientific prizes:
+- “Prix Janine et Jacques Delruelle” 2014 (from the “Fondation Médicale Reine Elisabeth”) with Prof. Maquet for our work on “Characterization of human sleep/wake regulation using multimodal functional imaging in population stratified on the polymorphism of PERIOD3 gene”.
+- “Marcel Linsman Prize” 2005 (from “l'Association des Ingénieurs sortis de l'Université de Liège a.s.b.l.”) for my work in biomedical engineering.
+- “Association of the university of Liège friends“ Prize 2003, for the PhD thesis : “Source estimation in EEG: Combining anatomical and functional constraints”.
+- Siemens Belgium Prize 1997 in medical imaging for the final project: “3D image reconstruction from cone-beam projections”.
 ## Community service

 ### Reviewing and editing
 - Member of several Ph.D. jury evaluation committees
     - in Belgium: at ULiège (in the Faculty of Applied Sciences, Psychology, and Medicine), University of Ghent (Belgium);
     - abroad: Maastricht University (Netherlands), INRIA (France), University of Birmingham (UK), Kings College London (UK);
-- 2020 - now.
-Editor for the OA journal ["Aperture"](https://ohbm-aperture.github.io/) driven by [OHBM](https://www.humanbrainmapping.org/);
+- 2020 - now. member of the Editorial Board for the OA journal ["Aperture"](https://ohbm-aperture.github.io/) driven by [OHBM](https://www.humanbrainmapping.org/);
-- 2017 - now.
-Editor for the journal ["Scientific Reports"](https://www.nature.com/srep/).
+- 2017 - now. handling Editor for the journal ["Scientific Reports"](https://www.nature.com/srep/).

 ### Service to the community:
 - 2018 - now.
 Ad hoc member of the “Program Committee”, Organization for Human Brain Mapping.
 - 2017 - now.
 Board member of the “Belgian Society for Neuroscience”.
 - 2016 - now.
-Representative for the scientific staff, GIGA-Research, ULiège.
+Representative of the GIGA scientific staff on the ["Conseil du Corps Scientifique"](http://labos.ulg.ac.be/ccs/), ULiège.
 - *De facto* member of the Faculty Council, Faculty of Applied Sciences, ULiège.
 - Former member of several commissions for the designation of new Academics, Faculty of Applied Sciences, ULiège.
 - 2017 - 2018.
 Member of the “Communication Committee”, Organization for Human Brain Mapping.

-### National and international collaborations
-(past and current)
-- 2018-2022, “Excellence of Science” grant, [MEMODYN project](https://crcn.ulb.ac.be/news/the-memodyn-project-laureate-of-the-eos-programme/), co-PI within the network of the University of Liège, Ghent, Brussels and Leuven, Belgium, and University College London, UK.
-- Prof. Nikolaus Weiskopf, Max Planck Institute for Human Cognitive and Brain Sciences, Leipzig, Germany, and an international team for the development of the “histological MRI” toolbox.
-- Prof. Janaina Mourao-Miranda, Machine learning and Neuroimaging Lab, Department of Computer Science, University College London, UK.
-- Profs Karl J. Friston and Martina Callaghan, Wellcome Trust Centre for Neuroimaging, University College London, UK, for the development of SPM and “quantitative MRI methods”.
-- 2009-2015, ULiège representative for the Marie Curie International Training Network (MC-ITN) “Methods in Neuroimaging”.
-Along the CRC (ULiège), the network also involves: the Maastricht Brain Imaging Centre (Maastricht University, the Netherlands), the Research Centre Jülich (Germany) and GSK Clinical Imaging Centre, UK.
-7 theses in co-diplomation ULiège-UMaastricht.

-### Scientific prizes:
-- “Prix Janine et Jacques Delruelle” 2014 (from the “Fondation Médicale Reine Elisabeth”) with Prof. Maquet for our work on “Characterization of human sleep/wake regulation using multimodal functional imaging in population stratified on the polymorphism of PERIOD3 gene”.
-- “Marcel Linsman Prize” 2005 (from “l'Association des Ingénieurs sortis de l'Université de Liège a.s.b.l.”) for my work in biomedical engineering.
-- “Association of the university of Liège friends“ Prize 2003, for the PhD thesis : “Source estimation in EEG: Combining anatomical and functional constraints”.
-- Siemens Belgium Prize 1997 in medical imaging for the final project: “3D image reconstruction from cone-beam projections”.